 Now, another crash in Barmer, Rajasthan led to the deaths of our fighter pilots, Wg.
 Cdr.
 M Rana and Young Flt Lt.
 Advitiya Bal on 28th July, 2022.
 One question is always in the air.
 It will go on until the matter is resolved.
 The question is, how many more accidents must we decommission the “flying coffins” of the Indian Air Force AKA Mig-21?

-Because of the deaths, these planes claim and also on routine sorties and training flights, the terrible term ‘Flying coffins’ or ‘the widow maker’ suits to such aircraft.
+Because of the deaths, these planes claim and also on routine sorties and training flights, the terrible term ‘Flying coffins’ or ‘the widow maker’ suits such aircraft.
 This year, a Mig-21 accident will take place for the third time, with more than 200 people killing both pilots and citizens.
-The point is why these aircraft’s crash so often and why does the Indian Air Force continue to deploy them since they’re so infamous.
+The point is why these aircraft crash so often and why the Indian Air Force continues to deploy them since they’re so infamous.
 Let’s try to give some light on this topic.

 Mig-21 Bison Introduction

 The MIG-21s are a single-engine, one-seater, Russian backbone multi-role fighter/ground attacking aircraft.
 It carries a maximum of 2230 km/h and a 23 mm double gun with four R-60 close-fighting missiles.
 India chose to leave other western competitors for the Mig-21s in 1961.
 In India, all technology and local assembly and manufacturing rights have been given.